oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/kubernetes-solution-installation/kubernetes-solution-installation.md

     - **OKE Cluster:** Select the **oke-cw23-II** OKE cluster from the dropdown.

     - **OCI Logging Analytics Compartment:** Select the compartment from the dropdown.
-The compartment will be in the format **LL{reservationId}-COMPARTMENT**, for e.g. LL55379-COMPARTMENT.
+The compartment will be in the format **LL{reservationId}-COMPARTMENT**, e.g. LL55379-COMPARTMENT.

     - **OCI Logging Analytics Log Group:** Select log group from the dropdown.
-The log group will be in the format **Kubernetes{reservationId}**, for e.g. Kubernetes55379.
+The log group will be in the format **Kubernetes{reservationId}**, e.g. Kubernetes55379.

         >**Note:** The **reservationId** can be found from **View Login Info** page.